 - Rubbing alcohol

-- Plastic tub with water
+- Plastic tub with water (shoe-box size)

 - Protective gloves

-I love the marbling effects on the jar!
+Seriously, I love the marbling effects on the jar!
 I think this one is great home decor for fall, Christmas, and winter.
 I love it when I make something that can be left out for a while.

 What do you think?
 Will you be marbling all of the things now?
 I have another project to share with y’all tomorrow that I did the marble dip on as well so stay tuned!
 Until then gather up all of your mason jars and try this technique.
 You will love the results!